Special Mission Processor

 • Proposed solution must be capable of being conducted within an 8-month period of performance

-• Candidate systems shall be a minimum of Technology Readiness Level (TRL) 6 with a plan to complete the Operational Prototype (OP) at TRL 7.
-Systems with a TRL 7 is highly desired
+• Candidate systems shall be a minimum of Technology Readiness Level (TRL) 6 with a plan to TRL 7.
+Systems with a TRL 7 are highly desired;

 • Candidates shall be at a Manufacturing Readiness Level 7 at entrance, and present a plan to achieve MRL 8 at the end of the period;

-• The OP shall be integrated into a government systems integration lab (SIL) for initial performance evaluation.
-SIL integration and demonstration will be conducted in a 1-week period
+• The operational prototype shall be integrated into a government systems integration lab (SIL) for initial performance evaluation.
+SIL integration and demonstration will be conducted in a 1-week period.